The Chinook has been described as a phenomenon of nature. It was first bred in 1917 on a farm in the icy cold conditions of New Hampshire.

 It is common for dogs to exhibit signs of lethargy and weight gain when they are not receiving the exercise they need, and this can have an impact on their health and personality.

-Regardless of your schedule, it is vitally important to give your dog the activity that it needs, whether through daily walks or daily backyard play session.
+Regardless of your schedule, it is vitally important to give your dog the activity that it needs, whether through daily walks or daily backyard play sessions.

 Chinooks require, on average, 60 minutes of physical stimulation per day.